 How advocacy programs view and define sexual violence shapes their identity and impacts the concrete ways they offer services and speak to the community.
 This resource explores how by widening our view of sexual violence, we can open our doors to a wider diversity of survivors.
 For more resources from the Sexual Assault Demonstration Initiative (SADI) click here.

 The Event Planning guide for the 2019 Sexual Assault Awareness Month Campaign, I Ask.
 This guide goes into detail about how to plan a Sexual Assault Awareness Month Event.
 For best graphic quality, download the PDF and then print it out.

+Develop effective messages about preventing sexual harassment, abuse, and assault that will resonate with different audiences with this guide.
 This guide, a joint publication between Berkeley Media Studies Group and NSVRC, provides recommendations on how to frame sexual violence, develop effective messages about prevention, and work with the media to inform and educate the public.
 The guide is a companion piece to Media relations toolkit.

 This resource from the Wisconsin Adult Sexual Assault Response Team Protocol by the Wisconsin Coalition Against Sexual Assault breaks down the responsibilities of various agencies represented on a SART in cases of inmate-on-inmate and staff-on-inmate sexual assault.

 This resource provides examples of incorporating cultural responsiveness in services.